jacebenson/cedar/docs/docs/services.md

 })
 ```

-is passing it to Redwood's own service cache code, so that it can log cache hits, misses, or errors.
+is passing it to Cedar's own service cache code, so that it can log cache hits, misses, or errors.

 #### Options